AusDTO/dto-dashboard-data/README.md

 All historic data for display should be provided in the metric data.

-At the moment the only supported metric type is a bar chart.
+At the moment the only supported metric types are bar and line charts.

 A bar chart metric is defined as an array of label/value pairs.